QAadahlin/hifi_tests/developerReadMe.md

 };
 ```
 ### runTest.js
-To enable manual execution of the test, another file must be present that calls the module.
+To enable automatic execution of a test, another file must be present that calls the module.
 The contents of this file are fixed, and it is suggested to name it **runTest.js**.
 The contents of the file are as follows:

 ```javascript
 var test = Script.require("./test.js");